 Through improving HR data management, you can promote inter-departmental access to HR and payroll information and insights.
 This helps business leaders make more strategic decisions in the best interest of the company.
 Executives should not have to hunt through files for employee information like new engagements and terminations, leave balances, training and employment equity.
 These reports, including any historical data, should be easily available as and when needed.

-Cloud-based data analytics software gives users the ability to slice and dice data based on any field in the system and get instant results.
+cloud-native data analytics software gives users the ability to slice and dice data based on any field in the system and get instant results.
 What’s more, you can invite your work colleagues to participate in interactive sessions and show them how to access the insights they need.
 The ability for multiple users to work together on one set of data is a great tool to enable more strategic and collaborative group decision making.